kienquocnguyen/polymer3.0-params/README.md

 ### Install

-After you clone "Polymer Fetch Api Example" as an demo you need to install it with yarn
+After you clone "Polymer 3.0 Params Example" as an demo you need to install it with yarn

     yarn install